garciat20/minesweeper/readme.md

 ## Description

-A GUI is made from JavaFX and solve/ hint buttons are provided via a backtracker solution
+A GUI is made from JavaFX (along with a CLI based version) and solve/ hint buttons are provided via a backtracker algorithm.

-## Getting Started

-### Dependencies

 ### Dependencies